-Weekly Readings: Class presentations and discussions will be linked to assigned reading.
-Potential reading and assignment topics:
+Weekly readings: Class presentations and discussions will be linked to assigned reading.

 Project: Interns will be assigned to work with a member of the MD Anderson faculty on a research project that fits with the student’s interests and background.
 The intern will be expected to produce a publishable paper that addresses the ethical implications of the broader research topic studied.

 Final: The final will be an in-class presentation, during which the intern will discuss his or her clinical experience and research project.